StoneOrbits/VortexEngine/docs/lightshow_lol_getting_started_mobile.md

 Select the device from the list and it should connect.

-If everything is set up correctly, you should see a **success notification** and you should now be able to control the device the same as the PC.
+If everything is set up correctly, you should see a **success notification** and you should now be able to control the device similar to a PC.

 {: .warning }
 Mobile and Bluetooth are still beta, please report any bugs on our [Discord](support.html)